STARInformatics/biomed-workbench/README.md

 ### Quickstart

-The following commands will get the application running:
+The following commands will get the application running locally on a given machine (check first the existence of various  dependencies on your system, see below):

 ```
 virtualenv -p python3.6 venv